azyva/dragom-site/pages/doc/config/design/module.md

 build scripts.
 Maven, an Artifact-based build tool, supports modules and requires that each module defines its [ArtifactVersion][doc-config-design-artifact-version].
-With Dragom, every Maven module of a [ModuleVeresion][doc-config-design-module-version] needs to have the same ArtifactVersion.
+With Dragom, every Maven module of a [ModuleVersion][doc-config-design-module-version] needs to have the same ArtifactVersion.
 Also, references within a ModuleVersion must be to the ArtifactVersion of the Module.